Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/corr plot-1.png)<!-- -->

-**Based on this plot, we select the following variables to test in our model:**
+**Based on this plot, we select the following variables to use in our model:**

 <style>
 div.blue { background-color:#e6f0ff; border-radius: 5px; padding: 20px;}